The Physiology of Mystical Experience: What Actually Changes in the Brain

 The temporal lobe, particularly the right hemisphere, serves as the brain’s meaning-detection system.
 It is deeply implicated in religious experience, pattern recognition, and the attribution of cosmic significance to ordinary events.
 When this region becomes hyperactive or unstable, the world feels saturated with portent and message.

-• Temporal Lobe Epilepsy (TLE): Seizure activity here can produce “religious auras”—sudden convictions of presence, cosmic significance, and moral urgency.
+Temporal Lobe Epilepsy (TLE): Seizure activity here can produce “religious auras”–sudden convictions of presence, cosmic significance, and moral urgency.
 History’s mystics may have had neurological predispositions that modern practitioners artificially induce through meditation or sacrament.
+The phenomenon is well-documented in neuropsychiatry: patients with TLE often report hypergraphia (compulsive writing), hyperreligiosity, and a sense of cosmic connectedness that neurologists recognise as the “Geschwind syndrome.”

-• Significance Attribution: The temporal lobe’s role is the assignment of meaning.
+Significance Attribution: The temporal lobe’s role is the assignment of meaning.
 Damage here leads to a loss of affect and cosmic relevance; stimulation leads to intensification of meaning.
 Without integration, this produces the fixed, rigid conviction of the epileptic or the psychotic; with integration, it produces the mystic’s transformed life and humble wisdom.
+The same neural weather produces different climates depending on the preparation of the ground.

 The Neurochemistry of the Thread

 Mystical states are often facilitated by serotonin 2A receptor agonism, the primary mechanism of substances like psilocybin, LSD, and DMT.
+Psilocybin, dephosphorylated to psilocin upon ingestion, acts as an agonist at several serotonin receptors with highest affinity for 5-HT1 and 5-HT2 receptors.
 This neurochemical key unlocks doors that meditation opens more slowly.
 Understanding this chemistry allows for prediction: the experience will likely feature ego dissolution, visual alteration, and emotional intensification.

 Integration Is Not Neural: The Psychological Completion